 You can also contact your local Energy Assistance Program to help with energy bills.
-If it is not winter, or if your income is higher than half the state's median income, you should still work with your utility to establish a payment plan.
+Follow the link below to see if you qualify for the Low Income Home Energy Assistance Program (LIHEAP).
+If your income is too high to qualify, you should still work with your utility to establish a payment plan.
 You must stick to the payment plan.
 If your situation changes and you are not able to keep up, you must contact your utility again to make a new payment plan.